 – Erasmus, 1511

 To be crystal clear – this is me thinking out loud, putting things together, going down dead ends and making mistakes.
-That means it’s more for my benefit than yours … but I’m okay with that.
+That means it’s more for my benefit than yours … but I’ve made my peace with that.

 Listen to today’s episode or subscribe.